rd003/blog/content/posts/dotnet-service-lifetime.md

 At endpoint-  InstanceId2:8ea09c7f-955c-44c3-b684-4cc14ac873ca
 ```

 Each time we are requesting for the service, we are getting a new instance.
-Exactly 3 instances for one http request, 1 for middleware, 2 for the endpoints.
+Exactly 3 instances in one http request : 1 for the middleware and 2 for the endpoints.

 ## AddScoped